core-wg/resource-directory/draft-ietf-core-resource-directory.md

 not only for a single operation.

-The following example shows an endpoint with the name "node1" registering two resources to an RD using this interface.
+The following example shows a registree-ep with the name "node1" registering two resources to an RD using this interface.
 The location "/rd" is an example RD location discovered in a request similar to {{example-discovery}}.